icecube/pisa/INSTALL.md

   * Installed alongside PISA if you specify option `['develop']` to `pip`
 * [black](https://github.com/psf/black) Format your Python code, _automatically_, with typically very nice results!

-### Ensure a clean install using virtualenv or conda env
+### Ensure a clean install using venv or conda env

 It is absolutely discouraged to install PISA as a root (privileged) user.
 PISA is not vetted for security vulnerabilities, so should always be installed and run as a regular (unprivileged) user.

 It is suggested (but not required) that you install PISA within a virtual environment (or in a conda env if you're using Anaconda, Miniconda, or Miniforge Python distributions).
-This minimizes cross-contamination by PISA of a system-wide (or other) Python installation with conflicting required package versions, guarantees that you can install PISA as an unprivileged user, that PISA's dependencies are met, and allows for multiple versions of PISA to be installed simultaneously (each in a different virtualenv / conda env).
+This minimizes cross-contamination by PISA of a system-wide (or other) Python installation with conflicting required package versions, guarantees that you can install PISA as an unprivileged user, that PISA's dependencies are met, and allows for multiple versions of PISA to be installed simultaneously (each in a different venv / conda env).

 Note that it is also discouraged, but you _can_ install PISA as an unprivileged user using your system-wide Python install with the `--user` option to `pip`.
-This is not quite as clean as a virtual environment, and the issue with coflicting package dependency versions remains.
+This is not quite as clean as a virtual environment, and the issue with conflicting package dependency versions remains.

 ### Compile the documentation